Christopher Andersen

 I have received a statutory demand.
 What is it?
 What should I do?

-The debtor or company then must either pay the creditor in full or pay enough to bring the debt below the £750 (at which point the creditor can no longer petition).
+The debtor can pay the creditor in full, or pay enough to bring the debt below the relevant threshold, at which point that route is closed to the creditor.
+An individual served with a statutory demand can also apply to court to have it set aside.
+A company cannot: a company that disputes the debt must normally seek an injunction to restrain presentation of a petition.
 If the company or individual wishes to repay the creditor but cannot afford to do so and to protect themselves from further legal action, an advisable course of action may be to arrive at some kind of arrangement through a CVA in the case of a company or an IVA in the case of an individual.

 How can I afford an insolvency practitioner when I am in financial trouble?